 Is there anything you would change in your current career and if so why?

-Working on my own does get lonely, yes I meet clients and talk with clients regularly but like any other sole small businesses I spend large quantities of time alone and I’d love a business partner at some point.
-Another reason a business partner would be a gift centres of the trials of being a left brain focused creative and the problems that throws up on a daily basis when it comes to the vastly important sphere marketing a small business.
-I’m certainly not as hopeless as I was in the beginning and I am learning all the time but in a perfect world I’d employ someone to work with me and really look after the business/marketing side of things.
+Working on my own does get lonely, yes I meet clients and talk with clients regularly but like any other sole small business I spend large quantities of time alone and I’d love a business partner at some point.
+Another reason a business partner would be a gift centres of the trials of being a left-brain-focused creative and the problems that throw up on a daily basis when it comes to the vastly important sphere of marketing a small business.
+I’m certainly not as hopeless as I was in the beginning and I am learning all the time but in a perfect world, I’d employ someone to work with me and really look after the business/marketing side of things.

 Are there any rules or habits that help you do your job more efficiently?

 I’m an idealist, and I care too much about what people think.
 Although these characteristics make my life difficult sometimes, as far as my clients go it guarantees they get the absolute best of me without fail.
 I’m not capable of giving clients work that I’m not 100% happy with and in the rare cases that I am concerned I’ve not delivered, I work with my client to remedy the situation.
 Understanding what your values are as a person and a business go a very long way in helping you achieve integrity.
 A strong value base in a business also helps with serious decision making and you’ll soon realise the things you feel unsure of or which concern you very often are things which conflict with or challenge your key values in some way and that makes decision-making a whole lot easier.
 I’m certain two of my key values, being kind and completely honest, have been instrumental in winning me some fabulous jobs and fabulous repeat clients along the way.

 What tips would you give to anybody who is looking to get started in the creative industry?